Philippus229/LLFF-Toolbox/README.md

 # LLFF Toolbox
-Allows people to test Fyusion's Local Light Field Fusion code without high-end hardware.
+Allows people to try out Fyusion's Local Light Field Fusion code without high-end hardware.

 ## Usage
 1. Create a folder named "LLFF_data" in your Google Drive containing the subfolders "in" and "out"